-This popular guidebook was written for oil and chemical spill responders and Federal On-Scene Coordinators (FOSCs) and provides a quick reference to the range of scientific support services available through NOAA's Office of Response and Restoration (OR&R) from its Emergency Response Division (ERD).
+This guidebook was written for oil and chemical spill responders and Federal On-Scene Coordinators (FOSCs) and provides a quick reference to the range of scientific support services available from NOAA OR&R through its Emergency Response Division (ERD).

 This version can also be printed on 8.5" x 11" paper.
 It is the best format for those who need an accessible version.